 Small warungs and convenient shops line the edge of the carpark if you wish to grab a meal and drinks before heading down to Pantai Green Bowl.

 To access Green Bowl Beach Bali, you will have to descend the 300 odd concrete steps down to the beach.
 Mind your hat and any other loose items you may have on your person as the monkeys swinging around in the treetops are cheeky and can potentially rob you.

 WHAT TO EXPECT AT GREEN BOWL BEACH BALI

 Apart from this pristine Uluwatu beach, Green Bowl is a popular spot for die-hard surfers.
-The reef break just offshore produces excellent swell and it is far less crowded than the more popular beaches Uluwatu Point and Padang Padang.
+The reef break just offshore produces excellent swell and it is far less crowded than the more popular beaches such as Uluwatu Point and Padang Padang.

-Pantai Green Bowl – Best Uluwatu Beaches
+Pantai Green Bowl – Uluwatu Beaches

 #8 NYANG NYANG BEACH

 Nyang Nyang Beach is one of the cleanest and most beautiful Uluwatu beaches in South Bali.
 The blinding white sand and turquoise waters make this beach a ‘Bali Bucket List’ location.

 ARRIVING AT NYANG NYANG BEACH